Cherokee Freedmen: 1898–1907 Dawes Rolls

 It was not an orderly process.
 The Dawes Rolls of 1902 listed 41,798 citizens of the Cherokee Nation, and 4,924 persons listed separately as Freedmen.
 Intermarried whites, mostly men, were also listed separately.
 The genealogist Angela Y. Walton-Raji said that together, the Five Civilized Tribes had nearly 20,000 Freedmen listed on the Dawes Rolls.

 The 1898 Curtis Act, sponsored by U.S. Senator Charles Curtis (Kaw Nation) from Kansas, was also intended to encourage assimilation.
 It authorized the Dawes Commission to allot funds without the consent of tribal governments, and allowed the federal government to extract taxes from white citizens living in the Indian territories.
 (American Indians have considered both the Dawes and Curtis acts as restrictions on tribal sovereignty.)
 The government distributed allotments of land, and there have been many claims of unfair treatment and errors in the registration process.
 For instance, some 1,659 freedmen listed on the Kern-Clifton roll were not registered on the Dawes Rolls, and therefore lost their Cherokee citizenship rights.
 As the Cherokee Nation's government was officially dissolved, and Oklahoma became a state (1907), the Cherokee Freedmen and other Cherokee were granted U.S. citizenship.

 Numerous activists have criticized inconsistencies in the information collected in the Dawes Rolls.
-Several tribes have used these as a basis for proving descent in order to qualify for citizenship.
+Several tribes have used these as a basis for proving descent to qualify for citizenship.
 In previous censuses, persons of mixed African-Native American ancestry were classified as Native American.
 The Dawes Commission set up three classifications: Cherokee by blood, intermarried White, and Freedmen.
 The registrars generally did not consult with individuals as to how they identified.
 Overall the Dawes Rolls is incomplete and inaccurate.